Bloodborne Pathogens

 Personal Protective Equipment (PPE)

 Personal protective equipment (PPE) helps to minimize exposure to bloodborne pathogens and other potentially hazardous materials.
-PPE includes gloves, gowns, masks, shoe covers, and safety goggles or other eye protection, like face shields.
-Depending on the type of transmission precaution the patient has (i.e. contact, droplet, standard, or airborne), certain PPE must be worn, and a sign must be posted outside the patient’s room.
+PPE includes gloves, gowns, masks, shoe covers, safety goggles, and other eye protection, like face shields.
+Depending on the type of transmission precaution the patient has (i.e., contact, droplet, standard, or airborne), certain PPE must be worn, and a sign must be posted outside the patient’s room.
 Examples of PPE that must be worn in relation to each mode of transmission include:

 • Contact: gown and gloves